Distributional Properties of Nearest-Site Angular Distances on the Sphere

 Here $\alpha_P, \alpha_B$, and $\alpha_C$ represent angles between great circles.
 The spherical angle $\angle APB = \alpha$ can be calculated with the following Equation

 Here $\overrightarrow{v}^{0}$ represents the unit direction of vector $v \in \R^{3}$, namely, $\overrightarrow{v}^{0} := \overrightarrow{v} / |\overrightarrow{v}|$.

-The calculation for $\alpha_B$ and $\alpha_C$ are similar. $E$ is called the \textit{spherical excess}, $0 \leq E \leq 2 \pi$, with $E=0$ being the degenerate case in which all three points locate on one great circle.
+The calculation for $\alpha_B$ and $\alpha_C$ is similar. $E$ is called the \textit{spherical excess}, $0 \leq E \leq 2 \pi$, with $E=0$ being the degenerate case in which all three points lie on one great circle.

-\paragraph{Altitude of spherical triangle} An important concept used in our derivation is the \emph{altitude} of a spherical triangle, which is a generalization of the altitude of a planar triangle~\citep{li2016moments}.
-For spherical triangle $\Delta PBC$, the length $h_{BC}$ (or $h$) of the altitude to base edge $\widehat{BC}$ is the length of arc $\widehat{PM}$, as shown in Fig. \ref{fig:SphrTri}, which can be calculated as
+\paragraph{Altitude of spherical triangle} An important concept used in our derivation is the angular altitude of a spherical triangle, which is a generalization of the altitude of a planar triangle~\citep{li2016moments}.
+For the spherical triangle $\triangle PBC$, the angular altitude to the base arc $\widehat{BC}$ is the central angle $\angle POM$, as shown in Fig.~2(c), and is denoted by $h_{BC}$ or simply $h$.
+It can be calculated as